You are here

 An application will not be considered unless the relevant processing fee has been paid.
 The fee is payable in relation to each application (see item 1A, Part 1 of Schedule 9 of the Therapeutic Goods Regulations 1990).
 This means one fee can cover multiple ARTG entries in the circumstances described above.

-Currently there is no fee for processing of applications for consent for biologicals.
+From 1 July 2020, there will be a fee for processing of applications for consent for biologicals.

 What information must be provided?